Fairuz: Theatrical works

 Most of the musical plays were recorded and video-taped.
 Eighteen of them have been officially released on audio CD, two on DVD (Mais el Reem and Loulou).
-An unauthorized version of Petra and one such live version of Mais el Reem in black and white exist.
+An unauthorised version of Petra and one such live version of Mais el Reem in black and white exist.
 Ayyam al Hassad (Days of Harvest) was never recorded and Al 'Urs fi l’Qarya (The Marriage in the Village) has not yet been released (yet an unofficial audio record is available).

+Honors and awards

+For decades, most radio stations in the Arab world have started their morning broadcast with a Fairuz song, and her songs were wildly popular during the Lebanese Civil War, as the people could expect to hear a patriotic melody of peace and love.
+The Guardian stated that "she sang the story of a Lebanon that never really existed" and "essentially helped build the identity of Lebanon, just 14 years after it became an independent country."
+Fairuz is held in high regard in Lebanese culture because, in a region divided by many conflicts and opinions, she acts as a symbol of unity.